-Predictions are perilous: Get it right and you look like a mere trend-watcher; get it wrong and you look like a fool.
-So I’m doing something different this year: I’m going to make predictions for 2009 now that it’s over, and reflect on just how smart I am (not) to have made them.
+It's that time again, when everyone who thinks they're a pundit (that would be everyone with a blog or Twitter account) has to make predictions for the coming year.
+But predictions are perilous: Get it right and you look like a mere trend-watcher; get it wrong and you look like a fool.
+It's such a hassle!
+So I'm doing something different this year: I'm going to make predictions … [Read more...] about My 2009 IT Industry Predictions

 Archives for 2009

 Personal computer hard disk drive access methods have repeatedly been forced to adapt to ever-expanding capacity.
 Physical (CHS) addressing and 28-bit LBA have been abandoned, but the disk drives themselves retain the tiny 512-byte sectors they have had since IBM introduced fixed-block addressing in the 1970's.
 But time marches on, and Western Digital is leading the change to … [Read more...] about Drobo, XP Users: Beware of 4K “Advanced Format” Drives!

 Regular readers of the Pack Rat blog know I love my Drobo.
 I'm not the only one - the Gestalt IT Tech Field Day delegates spilled a ton of virtual ink over the Drobo, and their Drobo videos are definitely worth watching!
 But the Drobo is a bit pricey, especially the newly-released Drobo S and Drobo Elite models.
 Happily, I offer a solution: Data Robotics was kind enough to … [Read more...] about The Great Tech Field Day Drobo Sale!